Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Experiments

 \subsection{Neural Machine Translation}

-To evaluate \textsc{Apollo} on Attention-based Transformer architecture~\citep{vaswani2017attention}, we train the Transformer-base model on the WMT2014 English-German (EN-DE) dataset (around 4.5M sentence pairs), using Adam, RAdam and \textsc{Apollo}.
+To evaluate \textsc{Apollo} on Attention-based Transformer architecture~\citep{vaswani2017attention}, we train the Transformer-base model on the WMT2014 English-German (EN-DE) dataset (around 4.5M sentence pairs).
 We use the same data preprocessing steps as in ~\citet{flowseq2019} (details in Appendix~\ref{appendix:nmt}).
-Table~\ref{tab:nmt} provides the BLEU scores of \textsc{Apollo}, together with Adam and RAdam as baselines.
-For each experiment, we report the mean and standard variance over 5 runs. \textsc{Apollo} obtains improvements over Adam and RAdam on BLEU scores (0.49 better than Adam and 0.21 than RAdam).
+We compare \textsc{Apollo} with the same four baseline methods in the experiments of language modeling.
+For each experiment, we report the mean and standard variance over 5 runs.
+From Table~\ref{tab:nmt}, the first interesting observation is that SGD performs much worse than Adam-type methods (which is opposite to its behaviour for ResNet- and LSTM-based neural architectures).
+Similar observations about SGD were reported in \citep{yao2020adahessian,zhang2020adaptive}.
+Despite this, \textsc{Apollo} obtains improvements over all the baseline methods for NMT with transformers.